As of March 30, Westridge has moved to remote learning; as a precaution in response to the COVID-19 crisis, campus is

 Communication of ideas, creative analysis of the world and its cultures, and lateral thinking are key components of the Westridge visual arts program.
 The department offers yearlong classes in painting, drawing, ceramics, digital media, and photography.
 We design each course to refine girls’ knowledge and implementation of formal art concepts and to develop hand-eye coordination.
 Girls learn how to develop ideas through a specific medium while constructing meaning using visual imagery.
 We place emphasis on independent and flexible thinking, a disciplined work ethic, risk-taking, and perseverance.
 Student artwork is displayed in three galleries on campus.

-The Theatre Department offers Upper School elective courses including Costume Construction, Fundamentals of Costume Design, and Technical Theatre.
+The Theatre Department offers courses in Acting, Theatre Production, Costume Construction, Fundamentals of Costume Design, and Technical Theatre.
 The Upper School presents three productions each year, including two main stage productions and one black box production.
 In addition to auditioning for the productions, students may serve in leadership positions as Assistant Directors, Production Stage Managers, or Assistant Stage Managers.
 There are many opportunities for students to work as members of the Costume Crew, Technical Crew, Properties Masters, Audio Assistants, or Lightboard or Soundboard operators.
 Students also have Front-of-House responsibilities as Box Office Crew and Ushers.

 Upper School Physical Education is a multi-disciplinary course that utilizes diverse activities to promote students’ lifelong fitness and health.
 This course includes multimodal group aerobic exercise, conditioning, and strength and flexibility training.
 Through exposure to a wide array of fitness options, students are encouraged to develop their own personal fitness plan based on short- and long-term goals.
 Additional offerings include Intermediate and Advanced Dance.
 Students may apply for the Physical Education equivalent credit option if they are at advanced performance and competitive levels in their physical pursuits.